xyproto/ags/README.md

 An official homepage of AGS is: http://www.adventuregamestudio.co.uk

-Both Editor and Engine are licensed under the Artistic License 2.0; for more details see [License.txt](License.txt).
+Both Editor and Engine are licensed under the Artistic License 2.0; for more details see [LICENSE](LICENSE).

 ## Engine instructions